QR4.4.8 Mass is Energy

 The details are:

 1. Up quark.
 If two extreme photon rays leave the point as another arrives, the tails first fill one axis, giving a plus two-thirds charge remainder on what can be called its charge axis.
 The remaining tail photons with later arriving heads then fill a neutral axis, as the remainders cancel.
 The last photons then partly to fill a third free axis to a sixth of its two-thirds capacity.
-The result has a two-thirds charge, and is stable on two axes, but one axis isn’t full.
+The result has a two-thirds charge, and is stable on two axes, but not the third.

 2. Down quark.
 If one ray is leaving a node as the other two arrive, the tails and heads first fill a neutral axis, as the remainders cancel.
 Then the heads and the remaining tails fill a charge axis, with a minus third charge left over.
 This again leaves a third free axis partly filled to a sixth instead of two thirds.
-The result has a minus third charge, and is stable on two axes, but one axis isn’t full.
+The result has a minus third charge, and is stable on two axes, but but not the third.

 1. Charge axis.
 Fills with charge of +⅔ for an up quark, and -⅓ for a down quark.